 The beautiful machine that is One Lupine runs on a small but diverse collective.
 Our vastly different backgrounds, experiences, and skill sets inspire creativity and motivation in all areas of the business.

 My business ethic is to promote and support American made work, local economies and endangered craft/skill sets.
 One Lupine works with over 200 vendors, farmers, growers and artists to create a community of creative making in New England.
-We host classes, workshops, art walks and more in our studio/store in Bangor, ME.
+We host classes, workshops, wonderful retreats, art walks and more in our studio/store in Bangor, ME, and elsewhere.

 In addition to having advanced degrees in art therapy and counseling, Joy Moody has been a lifelong artist with eclectic interests and work in a variety of mediums.
 Born and raised in rural New York, she was strongly influenced by her German grandmother and great-grandmother, both accomplished needle women, who taught her knitting, crochet, embroidery, needlepoint, & sewing.
 She is also an expert in gems and minerals, and has her own line of jewelry.
 “Working with the gems & metals of the earth, and working with plant and animal fibers put me in contact with the things I value most: A connection with nature, connection with spirit, and the deep well of innate urges to create.”
 Now, a year round knitter, Joy has learned spinning from Jodi and happily spins on her family’s Revolutionary-era spinning wheel.
 She can also be seen teaching classes at One Lupine when she’s not taking care of things in the yarn shop.
 She was a chicken herder in a past life.